emjaythedatagirl/Orange-Telecom-Churn-Analysis/README.md

 - Usage patterns
 - Billing relationships

-Visualizations such as bar charts, column charts, and scatter plots were used to identify trends and relationships within the data.
+Visualizations such as bar charts, column charts, and line charts were used to identify trends and relationships within the data.

 ---